Columbus is a smart city. Thanks to that nerdy undercurrent, there are tons of amazing educational experiences around town.

 From tried and true standbys like COSI to hidden gems full of fossils, there are so many good ways to have fun while learning in Columbus.
 Yes, there are activities for the kids, but there are also engaging things to do for teens and adults.
 Who says you can’t teach an old dog new tricks?

 About: Ironwood Wolves is, hands down, one of the coolest things in central Ohio.
 In fairytales, wolves and other wild canids get a pretty bad rep. But educational groups like Ironwood Wolves are working to change that.
 With their ambassador animals which include wolves and foxes, they travel around teaching people about the importance of these animals in the wild and their impacts on our natural ecosystems.

-Location: You can catch Ironwood Wolves at a variety of events throughout the year.
+Location: You can catch Ironwood Wolves at a variety of events around the state throughout the year.
 Click here for more details.

 Cost: Most programs are free, but if you’d like to schedule a meet and greet with the animals for yourself, you can learn more here.